 Many years ago, (and probably still today), the Romans loved to eat.
 So much so that they would actually force themselves to throw up in between meals.
 Why?
 So that they could eat more!

 It’s no secret that the Romans had many different gods and goddesses.
 But some might say they took it too far when it comes to Cloacina (the sewer goddess), Crepitus (the god of flatulence) and Stercutius (the god of excretion).

 12. Long Live the Romans

 The life expectancy in Ancient Rome wasn’t what it is today.
 Romans were expected to live until their twenties, their thirties at a maximum.

 13. Cover It Up

-For a lot of people, their wedding night is a night of new-found intimacy and passion!
-For the Romans, the women were not allowed to let their husbands see them naked ever again after their wedding night.
+For many people, their wedding night is a night of new-found intimacy and passion!
+For the Romans, the women were not allowed to let their husbands see them naked again after their wedding night.

 14. Cannibalism or Communion?

 Once upon a time, there was talk from the Romans that Christians were cannibals.
 But it was all a misunderstanding… The Romans didn’t quite understand the concept of the Christians eating bread and wine as symbols of the body and blood of Christ.

 15. Ancient Roman Breathalyzer Test